Muslim Senate Candidate Gets Support From Republican Rival

 Abboud, who wears a hijab, converted to Islam in 1998 (she was previously a Southern Baptist.)
 Abboud started and served as president of the Arizona chapter of the Council of American Islamic Relations, and was the director of the Muslim American Society's Freedom Foundation.
 Abboud graduated from Arizona Summit Law School in 2012, practicing immigration and estate law before shifting into politics.

 To be sure, Abboud's campaign is a long shot.
 Before facing Sen. Flake, she must defeat Army veteran Chris Russell in the Democratic primary next summer.
 Additionally, neither of Arizona's Senate seats has been held by a Democrat in over 20 years.
+"Ultimately, the numbers in Arizona still work to the Republicans' advantage," says Samara Klar, assistant professor of political science at the University of Arizona.
+"We have more Republican [voters] than we do Democrats, so the simple numbers are going to make it more difficult for the Democrats."

 But on Tuesday, Abboud got support from a potentially surprising source: Sen. Flake, Abboud's would-be general election opponent if both politicians win their respective primaries.
 "Hang in there," Flake told Abboud via Twitter.
 "Sorry you have to put up with this.
 Lots of wonderful people across AZ.
 You'll find them."